 took over as conductor.
 There have been no further gaps in continuity

-We had two musical directors from 1948 till 2009: Donald White
+We had two musical directors for 60 years from 1948: Donald White

 1948 to 1983 and Brian Northcott 1983 to 2009.